Companies must provide employee benefits in El Salvador that are enumerated in the country’s labor law.

 Payment for employee services rendered can be made weekly, bi-weekly, or monthly.
 Employers must provide payroll to all employees on each payday with the remuneration for all regular and extra hours worked, as well as for labor performed during both day and night shifts.

 In addition to salary paid for work performed, employee benefits in El Salvador include payment for legally defined vacations and holidays.

 Under rules outlined for employee benefits in El Salvador, each worker is entitled to 15 days paid vacation after performing twelve months of continuous service.
 Prior to the vacation period, employers must pay 15 day’s wages, in addition to 30% of the same amount of time’s wages.
 Although a worker may take 15 consecutive days off, he or she may split this amount of time into two or more periods.

 The day and night shifts in El Salvador are defined by the nation’s labor law.
 The day shift takes place between 6:00 a.m. and 7:00 p.m. on the same day, and the night shift is between 7:00 p.m. and 6:00 a.m. of the following day.
-Day shift work should not exceed 8 hours a day, while the maximum hours that a night time worker are seven.
-The work week for a day shift laborer should not exceed 44 hours and the night shift laborer is limited to a 39-hour work week.
-Workers also receive payment for their compulsory day of rest.
+Day shift work should not exceed 8 hours a day, while the maximum hours that a night time worker can labor is seven.
+The workweek for a day shift laborer should not exceed 44 hours and the night shift laborer is limited to a 39-hour workweek.
+Employees also should receive payment for their compulsory day of rest.

 Compensation for Dismissal or Resignation

 According to employee benefits in El Salvador that are outlined in the country’s labor code, when a worker that has been hired for an indefinite amount of time is dismissed without just cause, the company for which the individual worked must pay an amount equal to thirty days’ salary for each year of services.